Completely new OTB release on July 1st

 An example of the players contained in the database can be found here.

-• More than 590.000 Player
+• More than 700.000 Player (OTB and online)

 DSB expert opinion on the question “Is there a copyright on chess games” (PDF in german language)